 -

-To keep SNAP beyond the 3-months-in-36 limit, many must document ~80 hours/month of:
+To keep SNAP beyond the 3-months-in-36 limit, many must document ~80 hours/month through:

 -